 Helping seniors age in place requires home modifications to accommodate their reduced physical abilities.
 For older adults, the slippery surfaces in the bathroom mean that a senior bathroom makeover can be key to aging in place safely.
 According to the Centers for Disease Control (CDC), more than a quarter of seniors age 65 and older fall each year.
 Many of those falls happen when while entering or exiting the tub.

 Difficulty with self-care, including personal hygiene, is one of the primary reasons many seniors enter assisted living.
 Walk-in tubs allow users to safely and easily enter and exit the tub through a door on the front.
 They reduce the risk of dangerous falls and help older adults to live independently at home.

 However, a walk-in tub can be considerably more expensive than a regular tub or roll-in shower.
-Carefully consider the best type of walk-in tub for your health requirements, your bathroom design, and your budget.
+Unfortunately Medicare generally does not cover walk-in tubs, so you must carefully consider the best type of walk-in tub for your health requirements, your bathroom design, and your budget.

 What type of walk-in tub is best for your needs?